 Top 5 Ingredients: Lamb Broth, Lamb, Whitefish, Lamb Liver, Pork Liver

 Another great option for dogs with colitis is Wellness canned dog food.
 It’s a pate-style savory dog food featuring super digestible ingredients.
 This grain-free dog food has premium lean proteins and prebiotic fiber for optimal digestive health.
 It is great for added hydration and helps restore natural bowel movement.

-This recipe features lamb and lamb broth as the primary ingredients.
-Other delicious ingredients include pumpkin and papaya.
-The recipe has essential vitamins, minerals, and omega fatty acids to support overall good health.
+This recipe features lamb and lamb broth as the primary ingredients and includes pumpkin and papaya along with essential vitamins, minerals, and omega fatty acids to support overall good health.
 It also promotes healthy skin and a shiny coat.
 Overall, it’s great for adult dogs with sensitive digestion.